saulpw/visidata/docs/crud.md

+---
+title: Creating sheets, rows and columns
+---

 - Update: 2018-12-12
 - Version: VisiData 1.5.1

-# Creating sheets, rows and columns

 ## How to configure the cursor to move right after a successful edit